plonerma/wann-genetic/docs/_sources/torch_network.rst.txt

 Feed-Forward Neural Networks
 ----------------------------

-:class:`rewann.individual.torch_network.ConcatLayer` implements the basic building block of FF-WANNs: The input is fed to a multi activation block vis a linear layer (instead of using the bias of the linear layer, a bias node is used just like in the :doc:`numpy_network` - this makes the conversion from the genes easier).
+:class:`wann_genetic.individual.torch_network.ConcatLayer` implements the basic building block of FF-WANNs: The input is fed to a multi activation block vis a linear layer (instead of using the bias of the linear layer, a bias node is used just like in the :doc:`numpy_network` - this makes the conversion from the genes easier).
 In the current implementation each existing activation function is calculated once on each node and not selected functions are removed via a mask.
 Finally, the output of the activation block is concatenated to the original input.

 .. figure:: _static/figure_concat_layer.svg
    :height: 300pt
    :alt: diagram of a concat layer

-   Diagram of :class:`rewann.individual.torch_network.ConcatLayer`
+   Diagram of :class:`wann_genetic.individual.torch_network.ConcatLayer`

 .. note::